SemanticBeeng/lms-clean/report.md

 x0
 ~~~

-where C is a constant which value depend on v1 and.
+where C is a constant which value depend on v1 and v2.
 During staging, the expression corresponding to x0 is reduced from a large tree of
 `[(D) * (E)] + ... + [(F) * (G)] = (I) + ... + (J) = (C)`